Cynthia Addai-Robinson: meet Middle-earth's newest queen

 The role called for an especially physical set of skills.
 Having starred in Texas Rising, a 2015 Western miniseries, Addai-Robinson had sat on a horse before, but it isn’t quite like riding a bike.
 “It felt like the first time,” she says of her horseback scenes.
 “You could have your plan for the day as an actor – ‘I’m gonna hit these beats’ or ‘I’m gonna do these things’ – but a horse is gonna do what a horse is gonna do.”
 Because Addai-Robinson had previously filmed the series historical drama Spartacus in New Zealand, she found herself working with some of the same equine talent.
 “These horses have longer résumés than me,” she says drolly.

 Though viewers haven’t seen Addai-Robinson in The Rings Of Power yet, the show’s casting is sufficiently diverse across the board to give racist trolls something to apply their bile to.
 Shortly after the premiere, Prime Video even suspended user reviews for 72 hours to combat so-called “review-bombing” from small-minded bigots.
+The show’s official Twitter account has since shared a statement of solidarity with cast members of colour who have received “relentless racism, threats, harassment, and abuse.”
 Of course, the vast majority of viewers have welcomed this newer, more inclusive imagining of Tolkien’s world.
 As Addai-Robinson’s co-star Lenny Henry said recently: “That’s to do with it being the 21st century; people want to see themselves.”

 This far into the show’s press tour, Addai-Robinson is accustomed to talking about trolls – and giving them the short shrift they deserve.
 “I would engage a healthy debate on a topic that I felt was coming from a place of respect and intelligence,” she says.
 “I do not engage with that other thing; that toxic thing.
 And in fact, I would never consider them to be fans.
 They have agendas.
 And I just legitimately don’t engage; I just don’t go there.”
 She is aware of the thinly veiled racism fuelling many negative reviews but doesn’t waste time looking at comments.
 “I don’t respect it,” she says.
 “It’s not worth giving it any oxygen.”